Breaststroke Breathing Technique

 Explosive or Trickle Breathing?

-Correct breathing technique is essential to maintain a smooth swimming stroke and trickle breathing is generally easier and less energy-consuming.
+Correct breathing technique is essential to maintain a smooth swimming stroke, and trickle breathing is generally easier and less energy-consuming.
+The trickle breathing technique is breathing in and then exhaling in a slow and controlled way as if blowing gently through a straw.

-The act of breathing in and out as you swim is more comfortable than holding your breath.
-Therefore, performing inhaling and exhaling explosivly in a short time can be very exhausting.
+Breathing in and out as you swim is more comfortable than holding your breath.
+Therefore, explosive breathing (performing inhaling and exhaling explosively quickly) can be very exhausting.

-Some swimmers perform the stroke with the head raised to keep the mouth and nose clear of the water at all times, which simplifies the overall breathing technique.
+Some swimmers perform the stroke with the head raised to keep the mouth and nose clear of the water at all times, simplifying the overall breathing technique.

 Now you know how and when to breathe, use the drills in my book 'How To Swim Breaststroke' and get your breathing in time with your arm pulls and leg kicks.